Avestami/Accountingapp/IMPLEMENTATION_REPORT.md

 ## Conclusion

 The Travel Agency Accounting System has made significant progress with the completion of the Finance Module and enhanced authentication system.
-The project is now 55% complete with a solid foundation for the remaining development phases.
+The project is now 65% complete with a solid foundation for the remaining development phases.

 **Key Achievements:**
-- Complete Finance management system with modern CQRS architecture
+- Complete Finance management system with modern CQRS architecture and full CRUD operations
 - Robust authentication and authorization framework
 - Thread-safe document numbering system
 - Advanced FX FIFO algorithm for currency transactions
 - Successful frontend-backend integration
+- Complete Transfer, Income, and Cost management with proper validation
+- Enhanced ledger integration with proper accounting practices

 **Next Focus Areas:**
 - Complete the Chart of Accounts management